Light rail in Canberra

-The Canberra light rail network, also known as Canberra Metro, is a light rail system serving the city of Canberra, Australia.
+The Canberra light rail line serves the city of Canberra, Australia.
 The initial 12 km line links the northern town centre of Gungahlin to the city centre (Civic) and has 14 stops.
 Services commenced on 20 April 2019.
 The 14th stop at Sandford Street in Mitchell commenced operation in September 2021.

-An extension of the line south to the Woden Town Centre is currently being planned.
-Early works on the southern extension (Stage 2A to Commonwealth Park) are set to commence in 2021 with plans due for submission around October.
-Planning of the remainder of the extension (Stage 2B to Woden) will continue while construction of Stage 2A is underway.
+An extension from Civic to Commonwealth Park (Stage 2A) is under construction and is expected to be operational in early 2028.
+Planning of a further extension from Commonwealth Park to Woden Town Centre (Stage 2B) will continue while construction of Stage 2A is underway.

 History

 Background

-Walter Burley Griffin's master plan for Canberra proposed the construction of a tram network.
-The proposal did not eventuate and the city was exclusively served by buses from 1926, when the Canberra City Omnibus Service was introduced, until 2019.
+Walter Burley Griffin's master plan for Canberra proposed the construction of a tram network and a heavy rail line.
+However, excepting for the Canberra station, the city was exclusively served by buses from 1926, when the Canberra City Omnibus Service was introduced, until 2019.

 While railways across Canberra, including one to Belconnen, were seriously considered until the mid-1960s, little discussion of a metropolitan tramway occurred until the 1990s.
-Prior to 1989, the ACT had been directly administered by the Federal Government thus any large public infrastructure expenditure in Canberra was subject to national scrutiny.
+Before 1989, the ACT had been directly administered by the federal government thus any large public infrastructure expenditure in Canberra was subject to national scrutiny.